Rowan County War: War

-Martin was promptly jailed, and then taken to the Clark County jail in Winchester, Kentucky, due to fears for his safety.
-This led Tolliver's brother, Craig Tolliver, to kill two cousins of D.B.
+Martin was promptly jailed and then taken to the Clark County jail in Winchester, Kentucky out of fears for his safety.
+That led Tolliver's brother, Craig Tolliver, to kill two cousins of D.B.
 Logan, an ally of Martin.
 Tolliver supporters soon gained control over the county.

-Martin was eventually killed after supporters of Tolliver forged a request to transfer Martin back to Morehead, and shot him after boarding the train.
-Martin's wife was in another car of the same train, and felt dread after hearing shots fired.
+Martin was eventually killed after supporters of Tolliver forged a request to transfer Martin back to Morehead and shot him after boarding the train.
+Martin's wife was in another car of the same train and felt dread after hearing shots fired.
 Rushing to the scene, she saw her husband dying.
 Martin lived long enough to travel back to Morehead, where he walked to the Powers Hotel, where he died the next day.
-Quickly sides were chosen, with Democratic families supporting Craig Tolliver, and Republican families supporting Martin's family.
+Quickly, sides were chosen, with Democratic families supporting Craig Tolliver and Republican families supporting Martin's family.

-Craig Tolliver became the town marshal of Morehead, and assumed control of Morehead due to intimidation.
-The sheriff of Rowan County, Republican Cook Humphrey, sided with Martin's father, Dr. Ben Martin.
-By July 1885, nine out of ten men within the county had taken one side or the other in the new conflict.
+Craig Tolliver became the town marshal of Morehead and assumed control of Morehead by intimidation.
+The sheriff of Rowan County, Cook Humphrey, a Republican, sided with Martin's father, Dr. Ben Martin.
+By July 1885, nine out of ten men in the county had taken one side or the other in the new conflict.

-Feud violence continued for three years, concluding in the summer of 1887 when a faction led by Hiram and Logan Pigman surrounded and shot Craig Tolliver.
+Feud violence continued for three years and concluded in the summer of 1887, when a faction led by Hiram and Logan Pigman surrounded and shot Craig Tolliver.
 Three others died in a final two-hour shootout involving sixty men.

 Aftermath

-Three times the state militia was called to quell the violence, including the noted Louisville Legion.
-At one point, a state report by General Sam Hill recommended to the governor of Kentucky that Rowan County be dissolved due to the violence.
+Three times, the state militia was called to quell the violence, including the noted Louisville Legion.
+At one point, a state report by General Sam Hill recommended to the governor of Kentucky for Rowan County to be dissolved because of the violence.
 After a legislative investigation by the Kentucky State Assembly concluded, the townfolk were mortified of their reputation throughout the state.
 They acted by creating the Morehead Normal School in 1887.

-Years later, the school closed in the spring of 1922 when the Kentucky General Assembly established Morehead State University.
+Years later, the school closed in the spring of 1922, when the Kentucky General Assembly established Morehead State University.
 The incidents of this conflict are chronicled in a ballad titled, alternately, "The Rowan County Crew" and "The Rowan County Feud."

 A reconciliation between the Martin and Tolliver families occurred with the marriage of Grace Martin (daughter of Gils Martin) and Frank Tolliver (brother of Craig Tolliver) in 1889.